Kalki Koechlin: Breakthrough and commercial success (2011–2014)

-Later in 2013, Koechlin appeared in a video entitled It's Your Fault, along with VJ Juhi Pandey.
-Dealing with the issue of sexual assaults on women, the video mocks the mindset that blames women for provoking rapes.
-It was created by All India Bakchod, and was released on their YouTube channel.
-It's Your Fault went viral, with over 150,000 views in two days.
-Koechlin's sole release in 2014 was Saif Ali Khan's Happy Ending, where she plays a comic role of a girl obsessed with Khan's character.
-She credited her performance in Yeh Jawaani Hai Deewani for landing her the role.
-She said that people noticed her comic timing in the film, and that worked in her favour.
-The film, which Koechlin described as "spoof on our film industry and on all the romantic comedies", opened to mixed reviews and was a box-office failure.
-Despite the film's mixed reception, she garnered praise for her performance.
+Koechlin's only film appearance in 2014 was in the romantic comedy Happy Ending opposite Saif Ali Khan, in which she played the comic role of an obsessive girlfriend.
+She credited her performance in Yeh Jawaani Hai Deewani for landing her the role, and stated that people noticed her comic timing in the film, which worked in her favour.
+Described as a "spoof on the film industry and on all the romantic comedies", the film opened to mixed-to-positive reviews from critics upon release, with Koechlin's performance receiving praise.
 Saurabh Dwivedi of India Today wrote that "Koechlin steals the show with her perfect portrayal of a nagging girlfriend", and Rohit Vats of Hindustan Times noted that, although her character in the film felt a bit forced, she delivered a "charming" performance.
+Despite positive reviews, it emerged as a below-average grosser at the box-office.